sam20000509/Pulse-diagnosis/README.md

 # Medical Signal Analysis Platform

 Python project for pulse signal analysis using digital signal processing (DSP), FFT-based feature extraction, and data visualization.
+The project also includes an agent-based workflow for result review and report generation.

 ## Overview